-The classes, currently running in Cuba, Peru, and Honduras, with plans to launch soon in Guatemala and El Salvador, meet over a course of four to five weeks.
+The classes, currently running in Cuba, Peru, and Honduras, with plans to launch soon in Guatemala, meet over a course of four to five weeks.
 During that time, children learn vital lessons like identifying untrustworthy people, not keeping secrets, and running from danger.
 Parents receive an overview of the training as well.

 Teachers at participating schools assist in the program and undergo training to help them spot and intervene in potential abuse situations.
 During the Yo Digo No program, children are also given opportunities to speak with psychologists as needed.

 Protecting Children in Latin America

 At the end, the children often offer a performance, an art exhibition, or a march for their community to demonstrate what they learned.
 More importantly, they are empowered with the courage to boldly say no when the situation demands.
 The students, parents, and teachers all gain tools to raise awareness and support those being affected by child sexual abuse and trafficking.